 Delivery mode: the program is a hybrid model with some courses being offered virtually and some being offered face-to-face at our New Westminster Campus.

 We are no longer accepting new applicants into the CISM program, and anyone interested in joining should register for the TCINAS program.
 However, all courses that were in the CISM program are still being offered at this time, although some are now optional and no longer required for certificate completion.
 For students who are already registered in the CISM program, you may choose to complete the original CISM program, or you may opt to transfer into the new TCINAS program instead.
-If you are currently in the CISM program there are some important deadlines for this:
+If you are currently in the CISM program, there are some important deadlines for this:

 December 20, 2021 is the deadline to inform us you would like to continue with the previous CISM program.
 Alternatively, you may transfer into the Associate Certificate in Trauma and Crisis Intervention and must also inform us by December 20, 2021.
 Requests received after December 20, 2021 cannot be considered.